psellcam/LaplaceNet/README.md

 - conda install -c conda-forge tqdm
 - pip install torchnet

+Note that faiss-gpu has some compatibaility issues with certain versions of pytorch but the combination above is certified to work

 ## Running the program
 To recreate the cifar-10 results from the main paper for 4k labels (for any label split)  you can run